milos85vasic/damodred.com/Content/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 6.4.1 =
+Revised image size selection if a registered image size name is used, small changes, tested with WordPress 5.0.2

 = 6.4.0 =
 Added option to omit CSS generation, moved option for CSS class names to section Additional settings